suterma/playground/How to use a DVD with a Synology NAS.md

 -that serves content over HTTP.
 It's disabled by default, due to secuirty considerations.-

-To enable, just follow the instructions from their wiki: https://kodi.wiki/view/Webserver#Enabling_the_webserver
+To enable, just follow the [instructions from their wiki](https://kodi.wiki/view/Webserver#Enabling_the_webserver), for the [control settings](https://kodi.wiki/view/Settings/Services/Control):

 - "Allow remote control via HTTP": Set to enabled
 - I left the port on 8080, because on Linux these higher-numbered ports are useable without privileges.